d-fischer/twitch-pubsub-client/docs/upgrading/v1-to-v2.md

 ## Pass an object instead of an argument list to the {@SingleUserPubSubClient} constructor

-The constructor of {@SingleUserPubSubClient} was changed to take only a configuration object.
+The constructor of {@SingleUserPubSubClient} was changed to take only a {@SingleUserPubSubClientOptions} object.

 Anyway, the new {@PubSubClient} has an interface that's very similar to this class, but supports multiple users.
-Consider using it instead of {@SingleUserPubSubClient}.
+Consider using it instead of using {@SingleUserPubSubClient} directly.

 ## Remove any calls to {@SingleUserPubSubClient}'s `onCommerce` method